 So, how can you tell which emotion red represents in your dream?
 Context is everything in this case.
 A good example of a red fruit which may come up in dreams is the strawberry.

-For some people, strawberries are associated with the innocence of family outings to the local farm for berry picking, or growing strawberries in their gardens.
-These images bring feelings of familial love, safety and achievement, which could all be things that you’ve surrounded yourself with, or need more of in your life.
+For some people, strawberries are associated with the innocence of family outings to the local farm for berry picking or growing strawberries in their gardens.
+These images bring feelings of familial love, safety and achievement, which could all be things that you’ve surrounded yourself with or need more of in your life.

 On the other hand, others see strawberries as a very sensual fruit.
 If you dream of feeding strawberries dipped in cream or chocolate to a lover, the dream may be reinforcing the romantic love and lust you feel for a particular person or the longing you feel for that sort of relationship.

 The quality of the color is also indicative of the emotions your dream is trying to tell you about as well.
-To stick with the strawberry example, if the berries are the rich, deep shade of ripened fruit, which could mean that the feelings they represent is healthy and fulfilling.
+To stick with the strawberry example, if the berries are the rich, deep shade of ripened fruit, which could mean that the feelings they represent are healthy and fulfilling.
 However, if the red is mixed with the black or grey of rot, that means that the emotions have turned toxic, and it’s time to let them go.

 Think about the types of red, too.
-Deep, rich crimson could represent darker sides of lust than the bright, playful scarlet of a cupid's heart, or the innocent pink of a child's room.
+Deep, rich crimson could represent darker sides of lust than the bright, playful scarlet of a cupid's heart or the innocent pink of a child's room.

 Facts About Red